KarelZe/thesis/references/obsidian/📖chapters/🪦graveyard of ideas.md

 - TODO: Why do we perform feature scaling at all?
 - TODO: Try out robust scaler, as data contains outliers.
 Robust scaler uses the median which is robust to outliers and iqr for scaling.
 - TODO: Try out different IQR thresholds and report impact.
 Similarily done here: https://machinelearningmastery.com/robust-scaler-transforms-for-machine-learning/
-- We scale / normalize features to a $\left[-1,1\right]$  scale using statistics estimated on the training set to avoid data leakage.
+- We scale / normalise features to a $\left[-1,1\right]$  scale using statistics estimated on the training set to avoid data leakage.
 This is also recommended in [[@huyenDesigningMachineLearning]].
 Interestingly, she also writes that empirically the interval $\left[-1,1\right]$ works better than $\left[0,1\right]$.
 Also read about this on stackoverflow for neural networks, which has to do with gradient calculation.
 - Scale to an arbitrary range $\left[a,b\right]$ using the formula from [[@huyenDesigningMachineLearning]]:
 $$
 x^{\prime}=a+\frac{(x-\min (x))(b-a)}{\max (x)-\min (x)}
 $$
 - Feature scaling theoretically shouldn't be relevant for gradient boosting due to the way gbms select split points / not based on distributions.
 Also in my tests it didn't make much of a difference for gbms but for transformers. (see https://github.com/KarelZe/thesis/blob/main/notebooks/3.0b-mb-comparsion-transformations.ipynb)
 - [[@ronenMachineLearningTrade2022]] performed no feature scaling.
-- [[@borisovDeepNeuralNetworks2022]] standardize numerical features and apply ordinal encoding to categorical features, but pass to the model which ones are categorical features.
+- [[@borisovDeepNeuralNetworks2022]] standardise numerical features and apply ordinal encoding to categorical features, but pass to the model which ones are categorical features.
 - [[@gorishniyRevisitingDeepLearning2021]] (p.
-6) use quantile transformation, which is similar to the robust scaler, see https://scikit-learn.org/stable/auto_examples/preprocessing/plot_all_scaling.html#sphx-glr-auto-examples-preprocessing-plot-all-scaling-pyf) Note that [[@grinsztajnWhyTreebasedModels2022]] only applied quantile transformations to all features, thus not utilize special implementations for categorical variables.
+6) use quantile transformation, which is similar to the robust scaler, see https://scikit-learn.org/stable/auto_examples/preprocessing/plot_all_scaling.html#sphx-glr-auto-examples-preprocessing-plot-all-scaling-pyf) Note that [[@grinsztajnWhyTreebasedModels2022]] only applied quantile transformations to all features, thus not utilise special implementations for categorical variables.

 # Random Forests